 Use Natural Handrails

-A handrail is an immovable natural or manmade landmark that you can use as a point of reference as you travel.
+A handrail is an immovable natural or manmade landmark.
+You can use this as a point of reference as you travel.
 For example, hikers might look at a map and make a mental note to keep a river on their left-hand side as they travel, and boaters might stay between a chain of islands and the mainland’s shore.
 Using a handrail can let you travel relatively quickly while staying on a route as you’re navigating in the wilderness.